Kamloops - Glenfair Drive

 Community Engagement

-A revised development concept followed from BC Housing’s work over two years to study the Glenfair property.
-Input was received from 2021 to 2023 from residents of Glenfair Seniors Housing and the Kamloops community on the project Vision Framework and the Preliminary Redevelopment Options (See Open House Presentation Boards).
+A revised development concept emerged from BC Housing’s two-year study of the Glenfair property.
+Input was received from 2021 to 2023 from residents of Glenfair Seniors Housing and the Kamloops community on the project Vision Framework and the Preliminary Redevelopment Options.

 Community feedback supported the urgent need for additional affordable rental housing.
 This site’s close proximity to the hospital, transit and local services makes it well suited for this type of mixed-use housing.
 Feedback encouraged a design that promotes a sense of community among residents and highlighted the importance of:

-- Priority amenities for residents included green space, gardens and outdoor seating areas, a common room, and personal storage options
+• Priority amenities for residents include green space, gardens, outdoor seating areas, a common room, and personal storage options

 Indigenous Engagement